Sun Valley, Idaho: Adaptive sports for the disabled

-The Sun Valley region boasts a wide variety of year-round adaptive sports programs for the disabled including the local DSUSA Chapter – Higher Ground Sun Valley; Wood River Ability Program; Sage Brush Equine Training Center for the Handicapped and Camp Rainbow Gold, a youth cancer program.
+The Sun Valley region boasts a wide variety of year-round adaptive sports programs for disabled people including the local DSUSA Chapter – Higher Ground Sun Valley; Wood River Ability Program; Sage Brush Equine Training Center for the Handicapped and Camp Rainbow Gold, a youth cancer program.

 Two sections

 A small mountain saddle splits the city of Sun Valley into two sections.
 The northern section is centered around the famous Sun Valley Lodge, Inn, and the "village" complex of shops, condominiums, and original 18-hole golf course (27 holes by 2008), which winds its way up the Trail Creek valley to the northeast.
 This area is referred to as simply "Sun Valley".

 The southern area of Elkhorn, adjacent to Dollar Mountain, has its own condo complex and 18-hole golf course.
 Quite distinct and separate, including a drier "sagebrush" appearance, it was initially developed in 1972.
 The Sun Valley Company took over day-to-day operations of the Elkhorn Golf Club in July 2011 and named Rick Hickman director of golf operations for the company.

 Adjacent to Sun Valley is the older city of Ketchum, which is just a mile downstream of the Sun Valley Lodge (along Trail Creek).
 Ketchum comprises primarily the 19th-century town center (with its limited grid system) and lands adjacent to Bald Mountain along the Big Wood River and Warm Springs Creek.

 The Sun Valley/Ketchum CVB offers area wide information on events, vacation planning information and area resources.

 On September 11, 2005, the Dalai Lama visited Wood River High School in Hailey to give a speech on understanding and friendship in remembrance of the September 11, 2001 Attacks and offered condolences to the many thousands affected by the recent Hurricane Katrina.